dominictarr/probe-stream/README.markdown

 of [measured](https:/github.com/felixge/node-measured) as the first argument.

 `create` is called whenever you create a probe with `probe.createProbe()`.
 `create` is called in the context of the new probe stream.
-It should return an object of listeners, these will be assigned to the probe stream, and cleaned up automatically when the stream ends.
+The first arg is the metrics object that `init` returned. `create` should return an object of listeners, these will be assigned to the probe stream, and cleaned up automatically when the stream ends.

 You can also assign listeners manually, it's up to you.